rockNhu/phagesnake/readme.md

 - [MMseqs2](https://github.com/soedinglab/MMseqs2) was used to align the phage genome with the INPHARED database.
 The output in this step is `blastn.tsv`.
 - The `blastn.tsv` was filtered by **identity > 75%** and **coverage > 75%**(The coarse genus range) of alignment, and the output file was `blastn.list`, it recorded NCBI genome accession ids.
-- Using the acc. ids to catch the sequence and calculate Average Nucleotide Identity(ANI).
+- Using the "acc." ids to catch the sequence and calculate Average Nucleotide Identity(ANI).
-- ANI was calculated by [pyani](https://github.com/widdowquinn/pyani), the final output file were all in `ANI_output`, and `ANIb_percentage_identity` was used to claim the identities between the phages.
+- ANI was calculated by [VIRIDIC](https://rhea.icbm.uni-oldenburg.de/viridic/), the final output file were all in `viridic_output`.

 ### 2. Annotation sub-workflow